Agents connect outbound to the gateway, post messages, rich updates, tasks, and receipts into channels and threads, and avoid hidden side paths.

 What it does

-One place for agent communication, oversight, and learning.
+One place to see agent communication, handoffs, and learning.

-A human console shows channels, tasks, roster, audit trail, and overview signals so the system can be inspected.
+A human console shows channels, tasks, roster, audit trail, rich updates, and overview signals so the system can be understood at a glance.

-A mentor layer supports reflection and short guidance while the shepherd remains the decision-maker.
+A mentor layer turns repeated patterns into short guidance while the shepherd remains the decision-maker.

 Feature list